atari-1337/discord.lua/README.md

 **Functions:**

   * `:SetAuth(string authid, bool bot)`
-    * Sets that Auth property with the authid string.
+    * Sets the Auth property with the authid string.
 If that client is a bot, the bot arg must be true, else set it to false.
       * **Logging on with a user token is against the Discord Terms of Service and doing so might potentially get your account banned.
 Use this at your own risk.**
     * Return Type: Void
+  * `:GetGateway(bool bot)`
+    * Gets the Gateway URL and returns it.
+The URL is used to connect to Discord to listen to events, which requires a websocket and is not achievable in Roblox.
+      * Returns a dictionary containing extra data if the bot arugment is true.
+    * Return Type: string or dictionary

 **Properties:**